 The lengthy controversy stirred up by the events at the school undoubtedly played its part in the decision in 1969 to replace Approved Schools by a new type of institution, the Community Home with Education (CHE), for which local councils had responsibility.
-In 1973, Court Lees became the Hays Bridge Community Home, again under the control of Surrey County Council.
+In 1973, the establishmnet then became the Hays Bridge Community Home, again under the control of Surrey County Council.

 The Home closed in 1977.
 The building is now the Jehovah's Witnesses' Surrey Assembly Hall.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

 - Surrey History Centre, 130 Goldsworth Road, Woking, Surrey GU21 6ND.

 - Higginbotham, Peter Children's Homes: A History of Institutional Care for Britain s Young (2017, Pen & Sword)

 - Hyland,Jim Yesterday's Answers: Yesterday's Answers: Development and Decline of Schools for Young Offenders (1993, Whiting and Birch)

 - Millham, S, Bullock, R, and Cherrett, P After Grace — Teeth: a comparative study of the residential experience of boys in Approved Schools (1975, Chaucer Publishing)